 How much does it cost?

-The Home for Life scheme is a free service.
-However, we simply wouldn’t exist without public donations, and without kind gifts left to us in our supporters Wills.That’s why many people decide to leave a gift in their Will so we can continue our vital animal welfare work.
+The Home for Life scheme is free.
+However, we simply wouldn’t exist without public donations, and without kind gifts left to us in our supporters’ Wills.That’s why we ask you to consider leaving a gift in your Will, so we can continue our vital work protecting animals from cruelty.

 Cats and dogs are most commonly registered with Home for Life but we also take in other species of animals.
 If you’re looking to place exotic or larger pets, spaces may be limited so please let us know and we can advise.